BSidesPDX/CTF-2018/README.md

 1. `docker-compose kill` to stop the containers
 1. `make clean` to clean the source folders

-## BSidesPDX
+## Cloud Deployment

-CTF was ran during [BSidesPDX 2018](https://bsidespdx.org/events/2018/contests-events.html) on October 26th and 27th.

-We used [CTFd](https://ctfd.io/) for the scoreboard hosted at [BSidesPDXCTF.party](https://bsidespdxctf.party/).
+This year we ran all of our challenges in k8s using the `Makefile` and yamls in the `aws` directory of pwn-re 100, 200 and all web challenges.